Value Statement: How the HSE National Health Library & Knowledge Service is responding to Covid-19

 Reliable Information Resources

 Throughout the pandemic, NHLKS has continued to provide an extensive suite of high-quality electronic resources to equip healthcare workers with the latest evidence and guidance in the fight against Covid-19.
 Clinical databases and journal collections have been available uninterrupted, while diagnostic and reference tools like the British National Formulary and DSM-5 are also accessible online.
 Nationwide access to the BMJ Best Practice decision-making tool has placed this powerful clinical tool in the hands of every health professional in the country.

 The NHLKS Information Skills team circulate details of online training available to all staff, including for example Endnote, Web of Science and CINAHL.
-The team are working on a remote training offering which will support evidence informed decision making and practice.
+The team offers a remote training programme which will support evidence informed decision making and practice.

 From the earliest stages of the pandemic the NHLKS has shown itself to be flexible, responsive and proactive in supporting our healthcare workers in their work.
 Its informational expertise and nimble adoption of the appropriate tools for an unprecedented public health emergency has allowed it to play a key part in the fight against Covid-19.